St. Joseph's Morrow Park Catholic Secondary School: Relocation and controversy

 On August 27, 2015, the TCDSB trustees voted 6–4 to expropriate 17 townhomes on the southern end.

 Construction of the newly built $24.75 million secondary school started in May 2018.
 The new facility construction was originally set to be completed in September 2020, but it was pushed to January 2021 due to the COVID-19 pandemic in Toronto.
 After months of imminent closures and high vaccine rates, the school fully opened in September 2021 in time for the new 2021-22 academic year.

 Overview

-2018–2019 EQAO results
+2023–2024 EQAO results

-90% of Grade 9 Academic math students were at Level 3 or 4.
-There were 110 students in the Grade 9 Academic classes during this time frame, 0% of whom were students with Special Education Needs (excluding gifted).

-24% of Grade 9 Applied math students were at Level 3 or 4.
-There were 46 students in the Grade 9 Applied classes during this time frame, 35% of whom were students with Special Education Needs (excluding gifted).
+63%% of Grade 9 math students were at Level 3 or 4.
+There were 1148 students in the Grade 9 math classes during this time frame, 12% of whom were students with Special Education Needs (excluding gifted).

-90% of first-time eligible students were successful in the Grade 10 literacy test.
-75% of previously eligible students were successful in the Grade 10 literacy test.
+84% of first-time eligible students were successful in the Grade 10 literacy test.

 Fraser Institute ranking

 The Fraser Institute's 2018/2019 report on St. Joseph's Morrow Park gave it an overall grade of 8.1/10, ranking it at 52 of 718 publicly funded secondary schools in Ontario.